Akashkumar1410/Learning-/README.md

 # epoch
  apply the larger number of epoch with early stoppin
  # prevvent the model from the overfitting
+ # overfitting is th problem where the model is give the good result onn the testing results of the datset but when you give the unseen or new data  then the model will not give the good result  plot the decision boundry on the training data and the testing data (plot_decision_regions)

  1. "early stopping" means to observe the accuracy of the model when there is no change in the accueacy of the modle on ongoin epoch thenb stop   there is a method  in keras " callback" feature    to deal with the overfitting uset he dropout methods
  2. regularization :- l1 and l2
  3. dropout is the ethod to precent from overfitting :-  dropout means  the suppose there are 10 epoch in the moodel  adn in the eveery epoch we can remove some nodes in thr  hidden layer and the input layer    soo  iot means in every epoch we can use the different artichure of neuron network.dropout lyer is initiloze by P =0.5 means thr 50% of the  nodes the value is changable on the user input or devlepor  this process is called ensemmble learning   and the droput is appplied on the training data not on the testing data